 Virtual Team Approvals

-It's possible to set up approval flows within Virtual Teams.
-This is a more complex configuration so read through the following guidance, but do reach out to the Support Team for further help if you need.
+It's possible to set up Approval Flows within Virtual Teams.
+This is a more complex configuration so read through the following guidance, but do reach out to the Support Team for further help if you need it.

-To help explain this, we will use a couple scenarios.
+To help explain this, we will use two different scenarios.

 An organisation is spread across different countries.
 There are members of the Marketing team located in Scotland and England.